purarue/scramble-history/README.md

 ## Input Formats

-If theres some other format you'd like to use, feel free to [open an issue](https://github.com/seanbreckenridge/scramble-history/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc) (ideally with a data export so I can try to parse it)
+If there's some other format you'd like to use, feel free to [open an issue](https://github.com/seanbreckenridge/scramble-history/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc) (ideally with a data export so I can try to parse it)

 ### cstimer